JustinQHu/Mblog/content/en/travel/port_dover.md

 ## Port Dover Harbour Museum

-Port Dover has a little cute Museum and it's a great place to learn about the rich history of the town.
+Port Dover has a cute little Museum and it’s a great place to learn about the town's rich history.

-Who have thought that Port Dover also had a booming business of exporting alchoho to the U.S.(Erie, Pennsylvania). &#128540;
+Who thought that Port Dover once had a booming business of exporting alcohol to the U.S.(Erie, Pennsylvania)? &#128540;

 ![Port Dover Harbour Museum](/travel/port_dover/port_dover_museum_1.jpeg)